 WHAT KIND OF GUIDE WILL I GET FOR THIS TREK IN BHUTAN?

 ANS: This trek demands a very professional and experienced guide.
-We provide very experience and the guide who has done multiple times.
+We provide very experience and a guide who has done it multiple times.

 WHAT ELSE CAN I DO FOR THIS TREK?